Abyiss/Client-python/README.md

 To use our API please sign up for a free account here: [Sign Up](https://www.abyiss.com/signin), and find your API Key in your [Dashboard](https://www.abyiss.com/dashboard).

 ## Please use our official [Documentation](https://docs.abyiss.com/).
-It contains the latest updates.
+It contains all the latest updates.

 ### We will be adding some of the additional features to this client libary and our API in roughly in this order:
 * **WebSockets** - This will allow you to subscribe to real time cryptocurrency market data from the API.